OzgenKoklu/UnityLearn_CreativeCore_Showcase/README.md

 # Things I've learned about and/or got better at doing this pathway.
--Shaders and materials in unity \
+-Shaders and materials in unity: Meshes, Rendering (physically based/Nonphysically based), shaders(lit/unlit), Fragment/vertex Shading, shadergraphs

 -COMING SOON

 # Notes
-This project was done for learning purposes.\
+This project was done for learning purposes.

 # -DISCLAIMER - Asset usage and sharing -